Michigan Rep. Tlaib’s campaign pushing impeachment T-shirts

 DETROIT (AP) — The re-election campaign for Michigan Democratic U.S. Rep. Rashida Tlaib is promoting T-shirts with a slogan calling for Donald Trump’s impeachment that include a two-letter acronym for a profanity she used in reference to the president early this year.

-Republicans and some Democrats criticized Tlaib after she used the phrase following her January swearing-in.

-The Detroit News reports that Tlaib’s campaign said in an email Thursday, “You’ve asked for ’em.
-And now we’ve got ’em.”

 Campaign spokesman TJ Bucholz says the T-shirts went on sale Thursday as a gift for a $29 contribution to Tlaib’s re-election efforts.
-He described the T-shirts as “a fun item” and “probably a collectible.”
+The T-shirts say: “Impeach the MF.”

 Michigan Republican Rep. Bill Huizenga called the T-shirts inappropriate.